ceballiure/ansible-role-torrc/README.md

 If not set, "Unnamed" will be used.
 - `torrc_relay_bandwidth_rate: ''`
 - `torrc_relay_bandwidth_burst: ''`
+Define these to limit how much relayed traffic you will allow.
+Your own traffic is still unthrottled.
+Note that RelayBandwidthRate must be at least 75 kilobytes per second.
+Note that units for these config options are bytes (per second), not bits (per second), and that prefixes are binary prefixes, i.e. 2^10, 2^20, etc.
 - `torrc_accounting_max: ''`
 - `torrc_accounting_start: ''`
 - `torrc_contact_info: ''`